 “Our congregation’s future is so bright,” Kastan said in the release.
 “Engaging Rabbi Slater along with his wife, Bethany, and their family will bring energy and passion to Jewish life that Agudas Achim hasn’t experienced in a generation.
 Our goal should be nothing less than creating the best Conservative congregation in the Midwest.”

-Josh Ruben, chair of the executive director search committee, called Allen "clearly the best choice for our congregation,” adding that "his enthusiasm for the position made the entire process a great success for our search committee.
-We know that Avi is going to be a wonderful asset to our shul," in the release.
+Josh Ruben, chair of the executive director search committee, called Allen “clearly the best choice for our congregation,” adding “his enthusiasm for the position made the entire process a great success for our search committee.
+We know that Avi is going to be a wonderful asset to our shul,” Ruben said in a synagogue release.

 Allen, his wife, Sarah, and their two sons have been members of the congregation since their move to Columbus two years ago.
-Allen is an attorney at Porter Wright Morris & Arthur LLP in Columbus, focusing on labor and employment issues.
+Allen, an attorney, was previously employed by Porter Wright Morris & Arthur LLP in Columbus.